benjamincrozat/legacy-blog/README.md

 This is a small project.
 It certainly won't teach you how to maintain apps at huge scales.
 That being said, you can learn about:
 - Simplicity.
 Most developers underestimate its benefits.
 - Using the GPT API from OpenAI to create features that were unthinkable not so long ago.
-- Creating admin pages based on Laravel Nova.
-(I'm working on Filament's integration in the _feature/filament_ branch.)
+- Creating admin pages based on Filament.
 - Testing.
 A crucial part of ensuring everything stays stable.
 Because I can be forgetful, distracted and overconfident sometimes.
 These are flaws of human beings that can easily be mitigated by machines.
 - How to use various frontend technologies such as Livewire v3 + Volt, Alpine.js, and Tailwind CSS.
 - But you will also learn what you should avoid.
 This codebase is far from what I consider perfect.

 ## Requirements

-**This project requires Laravel Nova, which is a paid package.
-For now, I don't know how to make it optional, but meanwhile, you can switch to the *feature/filament* branch.**

 - PHP 8.2+
 - MySQL 8+